Brecon and Merthyr Tydfil Junction Railway: The Rumney Railway

-The Rumney Railway had been incorporated in 1825 and opened in 1826 as a horse operated plateway, running from the ironworks at Rhymney to Bassaleg, near Newport, connecting there with the Sirhowy Railway and giving access to Newport Docks.
+The Rumney Railway had been incorporated in 1825 and opened in 1826 as a horse-operated plateway, running from the ironworks at Rhymney to Bassaleg, near Newport, connecting there with the Sirhowy Railway and giving access to Newport Docks.
 Some steam locomotive operation was undertaken after about 1854, and the Rumney Railway Act 1861 (24 & 25 Vict. c. ccxxvii) gave powers to modernise the line and adapt it for passenger operation.
 It is evident that the true objective was to sell the line to one or other more modern neighbouring company as a going concern.
 It was the Brecon and Merthyr Railway that acquired it for £90,000 under the Rumney and Brecon and Merthyr Railways Act 1863 (26 & 27 Vict. c. ccii) of 28 July 1863.

-The B&MR had got hold of an obsolescent railway but with it came access to Newport over the Monmouthshire Railway from Bassaleg.
-The B&MR now had to set about the modernisation of the line itself, including a considerable amount of easing of the sharp curves.
+The B&MTJR had got hold of an obsolescent railway, but with it came access to Newport over the Monmouthshire Railway from Bassaleg.
+The B&MTJR now had to set about the modernisation of the line itself, including a considerable amount of easing of the sharp curves.
 Captain Rich, after two refusals, agreed to reopening for passenger operation following his inspection on 7 June 1865, and the line opened to passenger operation between Pengam and Newport Dock Street (Monmouthshire Railway) on 14 June 1865; the operation was extended up to Rhymney from 16 April 1866, and in 1867 coal traffic started running.

 The Rhymney station was about a mile down the valley from the Rhymney Railway's equivalent.

-Passenger stations on the B&MR section of this route were now Rhymney, New Tredegar, Bargoed, Pengam, Maesycwmmer, Bedwas, Machen, Church Road, Rhiwderin, and Bassaleg.
-This part of the B&MR was detached by ten miles from the section towards Brecon, running down the east side of the Rhymney River, opposite the Rhymney Railway itself on the west side.
+Passenger stations on the B&MTJR section of this route were now Rhymney, New Tredegar, Bargoed, Pengam, Maesycwmmer, Bedwas, Machen, Church Road, Rhiwderin, and Bassaleg.
+This part of the B&MTJR was detached by ten miles from the section towards Brecon, running down the east side of the Rhymney River, opposite the Rhymney Railway itself on the west side.

 Financial danger

 The company's trains were being worked by Thomas Savin and John Ward, who paid the proprietors 5% on their capital, but early in 1866 [or 1865] the contractor failed.
-Suddenly the B&MR was unable to deal with its own financial commitments and it starting to miss debenture payments, and the company went into administration.
-This meant that it was unable to complete the Merthyr branch, and the restrictive clauses in its acts of Parliament meant that it oriented from opening the line through to Newport.
+Suddenly the B&MTJR was unable to meet its own financial commitments; it started to miss debenture payments, and the company went into administration.
+Thus it could not complete the Merthyr branch, and the restrictive clauses in its acts of Parliament meant that it oriented from opening the line through to Newport.

 In 1868 and again in 1870 financial arrangements were made with creditors, which enabled the company to carry on; debentures were converted to debenture stock and the company was enabled to continue.